HankB/pmb/README.md

 The first task is to create a pre-first boot playbook that will:

 1. Add the "blocker" partition to limit expansion of the original EXT4 partition.
+(In the case of Debian it is necessary to create a partition at the end of the Extended partition.)
 1. Create the files needed to spoof Ethernet and WiFi MAC addresses.
 (This is a convenience to allow the DHCP server to assign each OS a unique IP address.)

 Parameters include:

 * Target device
+* Size for root partition.
+* (Eventually) Ethernet and WiFi MAC address to spoof.

+### Adding another OS

+This will be allocated to a Logical partition in the Extended partition.

 ## Alternatives